 In Seymour Crossing, 15.7 Percentage of Residents Rehospitalized

 This datapoint is a measure of the number of times residents are rehospitalized per thousand days of short-term resident care.

 This tells you the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.

 Short-term Care: Facilitates Functional Improvement

-This indicates the percentage of short-term patients that saw functional improvements, such as enhanced ability to perform activities of daily living.
+This indicates the percentage of short-term care patients who saw functional improvements, such as with activities of daily living.

 - Schneck Medical CenterAcute Care Hospitals 1.09 miles away411 W Tipton St Seymour Indiana 47274Government - Local(812) 522-2349